 During its life on the rails, Tram 361 ferried generations of South Australians between Adelaide and Glenelg before it was retired.
-It ended up at a Victorian museum, only to eventually be brought home to South Australia and placed on display at Wigley Reserve with its doors locked shut.
+It ended up in tram a museum, only to eventually be brought home to Glenelg and placed on display at Wigley Reserve with its doors locked shut.

 However, since November, the “red rattler” has once again welcomed passengers, if only for a trip down memory lane, as patrons enjoy coffee and snacks from the new Tram Side Kiosk.

 Coinciding with the recent opening of the new $1 million Wigley Reserve Playspace and Fitness Hub, the kiosk opened in November at the former site of the HMS Buffalo restaurant, which closed in 2013 and was demolished in 2019.

 The family team behind the kiosk has secured a two-year lease from Holdfast Bay Council to operate a semi-permanent cafe with outdoor tables and chairs overlooking the marina.
 The kiosk’s five business partners are Joe Girolamo and his partner Tina Payne, Tina’s daughter Leticia Dunning, Leticia’s husband Sam Dunning, and Sam’s sister Lucy Dunning.

 The family previously operated North Adelaide café institution The Store, which they sold in 2018 to then launch bar and restaurant Oceanique at the Adelaide Sailing Club.
 Joe has a long history in hospitality, having established successful ice cream and bakery franchises around South Australia.

 Sam says the kiosk has done “a roaring trade” since opening late last year, while the tram has been popular with families during the school holidays.

 “It’s just a kiosk with a simple offering but it seems to be really popular … people love it,” says Sam.